Agnew, Campbell Ritchie Interview

 Well, can you think of anything that you haven’t told me?

 Not really, Frank.
 The early history is just not with me.
-I was never, I suppose, stimulated enough to get it and now those things have gone.
+I was never, I suppose, stimulated enough to get it and now those links have gone.
 And we can see and regret … like Tony, my cousin, lives in Taradale and another cousin from my father’s sister, he lives in Wellington; and we meet every now and again and have a meal together in Havelock.
 We talk about this … how we didn’t gather all the information about the history.

-It’s never too late though; today we are doing exactly that by recording what you know at this point.
+It’s never too late though – today we are doing exactly that by recording what you know at this point.
 Somewhere along the line someone else will have some of the history that you don’t know.

 Yes, although we know in our case, our big historian passed away about five years ago; that was my cousin, and she followed that and was interested in that, and had all that information, but we didn’t get it.
 My mother had a lot of that information and she’s passed away.